3DFin/grid-graph/README.md

-A graph with _V_ vertices and _E_ edges is represented either as edge list (array of _E_ edges given as ordered pair of vertices), or as forward-star, where edges are numeroted (from 0 to _E_ − 1) so that all edges originating from a same vertex are consecutive, and represented by the following
+A graph with _V_ vertices and _E_ edges is represented either as edge list (array of _E_ edges given as ordered pair of vertices), or as forward-star, where edges are numbered (from 0 to _E_ − 1) so that all edges originating from a same vertex are consecutive, and represented by the following
 parameters: